-Integrative medicine pairs traditional medicine with other treatments to care for your mind, body, and spirit.
-For example, your doctor may suggest chemotherapy to fight cancer as well as acupuncture to help manage its side effects.
+Integrative medicine pairs Western, or conventional, medicine with other treatments to care for your mind, body, and spirit.
+For example, your doctor may suggest chemotherapy to fight cancer -- along with acupuncture to help manage its side effects.

 It isn’t just medicine.
 Your care team may also design a plan to help you build healthy behaviors and skills -- like smart eating habits and stress-busting activities.
 These things can keep you healthy for the long term.

-Integrative medicine uses complementary treatments, but they have to be backed by good science.
+Integrative medicine should be backed by good science.
 Always tell your doctor before you try a nontraditional treatment.
 That way, you’ll know if it’s safe and likely to work.

 Integrative vs. Other Types of Medicine